 New UR + certified tool triples lifting ability of free standing robot.

-A UR 10 robotic arm is the focal point of the pioneering palletizing solution developed by the owner of Cobot Lift, Flemming Bischoff Truelsen, in September 2017 for Dana Lim’s factory in Køge.
-A solution consisting of a UR10 robotic arm coupled with a manual vacuum lifter.
+UR10 robotic arm is the focal point of the pioneering palletizing solution developed by the Co-founder and CTO of Cobot Lift Flemming Bischoff Truelsen in September 2017 for Dana Lim’s factory in Koge, Denmark.
+Solution consisting of UR10 robotic arm is coupled with a manual vacuum lifter.

-The solution is a newly developed tool that connects the robot arm with the vacuum lifter and increases the performance of the free standing robot’s lifting capacity up to 30 kg.
-That tool has now been UR + certified, which means that UR’s product warranty will continue even if used outside the original specifications.
+This solution is a newly developed tool that connects the robot arm with the vacuum lifter and increases the performance of a free standing robot’s capacity up to 45 kg.
+That tool has now been UR+ certified, which means that UR’s product warranty will continue even, if it is udes outside the original specifications.

 “Getting UR + certified is a huge recognition.
-Now we are looking forward to many more companies benefiting from the Cobot Lift”, says Flemming Bischoff Truelsen and elaborates:
+Now we are looking forward to many more companies benefiting from the Cobot Lift”, says Flemming Bischoff Truelsen:

 “The lifting capacity of the UR robotic arm can be increased so significantly by coupling it with the right tool, which enables it to solve even more types of tasks – including tasks that have been reserved for the big industrial robots so far”.

-Cobot Lift’s palletizing solution is nearly two years old and has been running constantly since its introduction at Dana Lim.
-Here, the 15-25 kg heavy bags of filler is transported by conveyor belt to the UR robot, which guides the manual vacuum lifter to one bag at a time.
-Using the vacuum suction, it lifts the bag and places it in a high cardboard box on a pallet.
+Cobot Lift’s palletizing solution is more than 2 years old and has been running constantly since its introduction at Dana Lim.
+Here, 15-25 kg heavy bags of filler are transported by the conveyor belt to UR robot, which guides a manual vacuum lifter to one bag at a time.
+By using a vacuum suction, it lifts bag and places it in a high cardboard box on the pallet.

-However, Flemming Bischoff Truelsen faced a pretty big challenge before he could introduce Dana Lim to the unique solution, since it, prior to the project, only had been possible to achieve a lifting capacity of max 10 kilos using the largest and strongest of the collaborative robot arms from Universal Robots.
+However, Flemming Bischoff Truelsen has faced a pretty big challenge before he could introduce Dana Lim to a unique solution, because prior to the project it has been possible to achieve a lifting capacity of maximum 10 kg by using the largest and strongest of the collaborative robot arms from Universal Robots.

-“I thought, early in the process, that it might be possible to connect the robotic arm with a vacuum lifter.
-So I did a pre-project, where I rented a robot and a vacuum lifter and played around with it.
-It turned out that the solution worked perfectly for Dana Lim’s needs – and now we have a robotic arm that can lift up to 30 kilos”, says Flemming Bischoff Truelsen.
+“I thought early in the progress that it might be possible to connect a robotic arm with a vacuum lifter.
+So I did a pre-project, where I’ve rented a robot and a vacuum lifter and played around with it.
+It turned out that the solution worked perfectly for Dana Lim’s needs and now we have a robotic arm that can lift up to 45 kg, says Flemming Bischoff Truelsen”